menglin0320/P5-UIE/README.md

 ## Introduction
-This work builds upon P5, a multi-task large language model-based recommender system.
-In addition, I incorporated user and item embeddings into the framework.
-Furthermore, I introduced several "attribute learning" tasks to train embeddings that are aware of attributes, thereby enhancing overall performance.
+This work leverages P5, a multi-task large language model-based recommender system, as its foundation.
+In this study, user and item embeddings were integrated into the framework to enhance the representation of users and items.
+Additionally, a set of "attribute learning" tasks were introduced, enabling the training of attribute-aware embeddings.
+This incorporation of attributes led to improvements in the overall performance of the recommender system.

 ## Requirements:
 - Python 3.9.7